Ortus-Solutions/commandbox/src/cfml/system/modules_app/testbox-commands/testbox/system/modules/cbstreams/readme.md

 ### Generating Infinite Streams: `generate(), iterate()`

 You can also use the `generate(), iterate()` method to generate an infinite stream by leveraging a closure/lambda as your supplier of data.
-In the itreation approach, we start with a seed that is passed to the supplier method and will dictate the next element in the stream.
+In the iteration approach, we start with a seed that is passed to the supplier method and will dictate the next element in the stream.

 ```js
 // Generation lambda/closure